whoami730/cs741-project/report1.md

 class Breaker(Dual_EC):
     def solution_exists(self, x):
         '''
             Checks if a solution exists for a given x-coordinate.
-Also outputs solutions in case they exist Returns (True, solutions) or (False, ())
+            Also outputs solutions in case they exist.
+            Returns (True, solutions) or (False, ())
         '''
         rhs = P256.evaluate(x)